John Ibbitson

-John Ibbitson (born 1955) is a Canadian journalist.
+John Ibbitson (born 1955) is a Canadian writer.
 Since 1999, he has been a political writer and columnist for The Globe and Mail.

+Early life and education

+Ibbitson grew up in Gravenhurst, Ontario.
+He graduated from the University of Toronto in 1979 with a B.A. in English.

+In 1987, Ibbitson entered the University of Western Ontario.
+In 1988, he graduated with an M.A in journalism.

 Career

-Ibbitson graduated from the University of Toronto in 1979 with a B.A. in English.
 After university, he pursued a career as a playwright, his most notable play being Mayonnaise, which debuted in December 1980 at the Phoenix Theatre in Toronto, Ontario.
 The play went on to national production and was adapted to a TV broadcast in 1983.
+Ibbitson lived in London, England during this era.

 In the mid-1980s, Ibbitson switched over to writing young adult fiction, including the science fiction novel Starcrosser (1990).
 He also wrote two full-length novels, 1812: Jeremy's War and The Night Hazel Came to Town.
 The Landing followed in 2008 - a winner of the 2008 Governor General's Award for English-language children's literature.
 Apart from the latter Ibbitson has been nominated for several awards for other works, including a Governor General's Award nomination for 1812.
 Hazel received a nomination for the Trillium Book Award and the City of Toronto Book Award.
 His journalism has also been nominated for a National Newspaper Award.

-Ibbitson entered the University of Western Ontario in 1987.
-Upon graduating with an M.A. in journalism one year later, he joined the Ottawa Citizen, where he worked as a city reporter and columnist.
-He covered Ontario politics from 1995 to 2001, working for the Ottawa Citizen, Southam News, the National Post and The Globe and Mail.
-In August 2001, Ibbitson accepted the post of Washington bureau chief at The Globe and Mail, returning to Canada one year later to take up the post of political affairs columnist.
-He moved back to Washington as a columnist in May 2007, returning to Ottawa as bureau chief in September 2009.
-In December 2010 he became the paper's chief political writer.
+In 1988, he joined the Ottawa Citizen, where he worked as a city reporter and columnist.
+He covered Ontario politics from 1995 to 2001, working for the Ottawa Citizen, Southam News, the National Post, and The Globe and Mail.
+In 2001, Ibbitson accepted the post of Washington bureau chief at The Globe and Mail, returning to Canada one year later, in 2002, to take up the post of political affairs columnist.
+In 2007, he moved back to Washington as a columnist.
+In 2009, he returned to Ottawa as bureau chief.
+In 2010, he became the paper's chief political writer.
 In that role, he has also frequently appeared on Canadian television news programs as a pundit and political analyst.
-In 2015 he became writer-at-large.
+In 2015, he became writer-at-large.

-In 2013, Ibbitson and Darrell Bricker co-authored the book The Big Shift: The Seismic Change in Canadian Politics, Business, and Culture and What It Means for Our Future.
-In January 2014 Ibbitson began a one-year leave of absence from the Globe, to serve as a senior fellow at the Centre for International Governance Innovation and to work on a biography of Prime Minister Stephen Harper, which was published in August 2015.
+In recent years, Ibbitson has focused on writing political books, often in tandem with pollster Darrell Bricker.
+In 2013, Ibbitson and Bricker co-authored the book The Big Shift: The Seismic Change in Canadian Politics, Business, and Culture and What It Means for Our Future.
+In January 2014, Ibbitson began a one-year leave of absence from the Globe to serve as a senior fellow at the Centre for International Governance Innovation and to work on a biography of Prime Minister Stephen Harper.
+His biography on Harper was published in August 2015.
 In 2016, the book won the Shaughnessy Cohen Prize for Political Writing.

-Ibbitson and Bricker co-authored the book "Empty Planet: The Shock of Global Population Decline", which was published separately in 2019 in the United States, Great Britain and Canada, and in Chinese, Spanish, Japanese and Korean.
+In 2019, Ibbitson and Bricker co-authored the book Empty Planet: The Shock of Global Population Decline.
+It was published separately in the United States, Great Britain, and Canada.
+It was also translated into Chinese, Spanish, Japanese, and Korean.